 Most home extension designers are referred to as 'architects'

-which is usually incorrect so one has to ask who are these people completing the majority of home extension
+which is usually incorrect.
+So, who are these people completing home extension

-with all professions they sub-divide into specialist areas such as commercial design, Local Authority work,
+As with all professions they sub-divide into specialist areas such as commercial design, Landscape,

-Therefore, if your brother in-law recommends his friend who is 'an architect??',
+Therefore, if a relative or friend recommends someone who is 'an

-development.
-You would be amazed at those so called architects that 'dabble' in the residential field thinking
+You would be amazed at those so called Architects that 'dabble' in the

 Residential development for domestic dwellings needs an understanding of human

-needs, relevant planning policy, and neighbour physcology.
+needs, relevant planning policy, and neighbour psychology.
 Someone without at least 5 years experience in

-residential development will be cutting their teeth on your project & learning on the job.
+residential development will be cutting their teeth on your project and learning on the job.

 So what are the qualities you should be expecting from your home extension

 designer?
-How do your test their skills and know if you are obtaining value for money or added value if
+How do you test their skills and know if you are obtaining value for money or added value if they

 Here is our recommend list of designer attributes they should have and questions